tanu-rana/List_of_MOOCs_undertaken/README.md

 # MOOCs
-This repo contains certificates of some of the MOOCs I’ve undertaken (or undertaking currently) over the past years.
+This repo contains certificates of some of the MOOCs I’ve undertaken over the past years.

 List of all the courses I’ve audited/undertaken/undertaking is as follows: